apache/pulsar/README.md

 Docker images must be built with Java 8 for `branch-2.7` or previous branches because of [issue 8445](https://github.com/apache/pulsar/issues/8445).
-Java 11 is the recommended JDK version in `branch-2.8`, and Java 17 is the recommended JDK version in `branch-2.11` and `master`.
+Java 11 is the recommended JDK version in `branch-2.8`, `branch-2.9` and `branch-2.10`.
+Java 17 is the recommended JDK version in `master`.

 This builds the docker images `apachepulsar/pulsar-all:latest` and `apachepulsar/pulsar:latest`.